HMRC loses £47m in phishing-related breach

-The incident came to light during a House of Commons Treasury select committee hearing this week on HMRC’s performance.
+The incident came to light during a Treasury Select Committee hearing this week on HMRC’s performance.
 Senior civil servants said around 100,000 individuals are now being contacted about the breach.

 According to a notice on HMRC’s website, its systems detected “unauthorised access to some customers’ online accounts”.
 The authority said it had locked affected accounts, deleted login credentials to block further access, removed incorrect information from tax records, and verified that no other data had been altered.